waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-query - you can specify the query to run and analyze as a parameter.
+  "query - you can specify the query to run and analyze as a parameter."
+]

 #### Options

-- `--format`: choose the format of the response: text or json
-- `--query`: You can specify the query to run and analyze as an option as well
-- `--query_id`: You can specify a query that ran already and get performance insights.
-- `--summary`: Print the performance analysis summary.
-- `--recommendations`: Print recommendations on how to improve the query.
-- `--query_text`: Print query (useful when you're using query_id)
-- `--times`: Print the query execution and compile time.
+{
+  "format": "choose the format of the response: text or json", "query": "You can specify the query to run and analyze as an option as well", "query_id": "You can specify a query that ran already and get performance insights.", "summary": "Print the performance analysis summary.", "recommendations": "Print recommendations on how to improve the query.", "query_text": "Print query (useful when you're using query_id)", "times": "Print the query execution and compile time."
+}

 ---